druxorey/code-practices/_exercises/S08-EN-recursion-and-optimization.md

     - isEven(0) = true
     - isOdd(0) = false
     And the parity of any other positive integer is the opposite of the previous integer, develop the mutually recursive logical functions, isEven and isOdd, that complement each other when determining the parity of a positive integer.

+17) **E17-recursive-equation**: It has an operation defined as follows: a + b * c / d = x.
+Given an "x" and an array containing non-duplicate values to be used in the formula, find the values of: a, b, c, and d such that the operation holds true.
+In a valid formula: a, b, c, and d have distinct values.
+Assume the array size is greater than four.
+All variables are of integer type.

+18) **E18-equation-optimization**: Perform the previous exercise in an optimal way, that is, trying to optimize the mathematical formula to perform fewer operations.